GIS & Image Maps

 Geographic Information System

-The city Public Works/Engineering Department has a GIS (Geographic Information System) Division that develops street, property, aerial, zoning, and other types of city maps that are available to the public.
+The city Community Development Department has a GIS (Geographic Information System) Division that develops street, property, aerial, zoning, and other types of city maps that are available to the public.

 What is GIS?